apache/incubator-streampark-website/blog/1-flink-framework-streampark.md

 <br/>

-## Introducing StreamPark
+## Introducing Apache StreamPark

 Previously, when we wrote Flink SQL, we generally used Java to wrap SQL, packed it into a jar package, and submitted it to the S3 platform through the command line.
 This approach has always been unfriendly; the process is cumbersome, and the costs for development and operations are too high.
 We hoped to further streamline the process by abstracting the Flink TableEnvironment, letting the platform handle initialization, packaging, and running Flink tasks, and automating the building, testing, and deployment of Flink applications.

 This is an era of open-source uprising.
-Naturally, we turned our attention to the open-source realm: among numerous open-source projects, after comparing various projects, we found that both Zeppelin and StreamPark provide substantial support for Flink and both claim to support Flink on K8s.
+Naturally, we turned our attention to the open-source realm: among numerous open-source projects, after comparing various projects, we found that both Zeppelin and Apache StreamPark provide substantial support for Flink and both claim to support Flink on K8s.
 Eventually, both were shortlisted for our selection.
 Here's a brief comparison of their support for K8s (if there have been updates since, please kindly correct).

 <table>
     <thead>
         <tr>
             <td>Feature</td>
             <td>Zeppelin</td>
-            <td>StreamPark</td>
+            <td>Apache StreamPark</td>
         </tr>
     </thead>
     <tbody>